lbrito1/blog/content/posts/2021-09-30-job_offers_pandemic.md

 <%= render('/post_hero.*', src: '/blog/assets/images/2021/linkedin-wordcloud.png', alt: "Bar chart showing distribution of jobs I applied to per country.
 US ranks first with over 10 applications.", caption: "") %>

-I've been using Linkedin basically since I started working as an intern back in 2012.
-My usage is mostly limited to posting my blog posts and looking for jobs when I'm actively searching.
-The rest of the time, it used to be pretty slow-paced, with maybe half a dozen random recruiters reaching out per year.
+I've been using LinkedIn basically since I started working as an intern back in 2012.
+My usage is mostly limited to posting my blog posts, except the couple of times I used the platform to search for a new job.
+So most of the time, LinkedIn has been pretty slow-paced, with maybe half a dozen random recruiters reaching out per year.

-However, since the Covid-19 pandemic started, things seem to have gone a little crazy, with a _lot_ more recruiter activity.
-I was curious to see just how much things had changed, so I looked at Linkedin's data export.
+However, since the Covid-19 pandemic started, and particularly in 2021, things seem to have gone a little crazy, with a _lot_ more recruiter activity.
+I was curious to see just how much things had changed, so I looked at LinkedIn's data export.

 <!-- more -->

-First I requested my data from Linkedin:
+First I requested my data from LinkedIn:

 <%= render('/image.*', src: '/blog/assets/images/2021/linkedin-request.png', alt: "", caption: "") %>